2014 Stanley Cup playoffs: (M1) Pittsburgh Penguins vs. (M2) New York Rangers

-Western Conference Second Round
+Western Conference second round

 (C3) Chicago Blackhawks vs. (WC1) Minnesota Wild

 This was the second playoff meeting for these two teams.
-Their only previous meeting was in the 2013 Western Conference Quarterfinals, which Chicago won in five games.
+Their only previous meeting was in the 2013 Western Conference quarterfinals, which Chicago won in five games.
 The Wild won three of the five games in this year's regular season series.

-The Blackhawks eliminated the Wild in six games.
-The first five games in the series were won by the home team.
+The Blackhawks eliminated the Wild in six games, with the home team winning the first five games.
 Patrick Kane scored two goals to help give Chicago a 5–2 victory in game one.
 In game two, Bryan Bickell had a goal and two assists in Chicago's 4–1 win.
 The Wild won game three, 4–0, scoring four goals in the third period and limiting Chicago to only 19 shots on goal.
 Four different Minnesota players then recorded goals in the Wild's 4–2 victory in game four.
 In game five, Jonathan Toews scored the game-winning goal at 4:33 into the third period to break a 1–1 tie, and thus give the Blackhawks a 2–1 win.
 Game six in Minnesota went into overtime, where Kane scored the winning goal after the puck deflected off the glass behind the Wild net and then rolled into the slot, allowing him to take a shot just under the Minnesota crossbar.